sgrman/flhr-prometheus-pks/README.md

   ingress:
     enabled: true
     hosts:
-      - prometheus.ing.vballin.com  ## Change to your ingress DNS for the cluster
+      - prometheus.ing.flhrnet.local  ## Change to your ingress DNS for the cluster
     paths:
       - "/*"
   prometheusSpec: